CorkAI/Meetup1/README.md

 #### 4: Running second tutorial code
 (Slides on convnets available at http://slides.com/keelinm/convnets)
 The second tutorial will use a convolutional neural network to solve the same tasks as previously.
 The code and folder setup is ready for use.
 We've added some code to store the trained model on disk, so that we only need to train one time, and for any further tests we can use the trained model stored on disk.
-If you want to have a look at the code before you run it please use
- - ```vim mnist_deep.py```
+ - If you want to look at the code before you run it, type ```vim mnist_deep.py```
     - (Type Esc then : then q! and hit enter to exit the file)

 **Executing code**
- - ```python mnist_deep.py``` *(and wait)*
+ - ```python mnist_deep.py``` *(and wait, it runs for 20,000 steps)*
  - Verify the accuracy printed at the end of the file (~99.2%)
  - type ```ls saved_model``` to verify that a directory named saved_model has been created and contains several files (which store the network graph and parameter values)
  - type ```python mnist_deep.py``` once more to run the code again, and note that the model is restored from disk and does not need to be trained before computing accuracy.